 - ¼ teaspoon cardamom powder

-- Heat up 2 tablespoon ghee in a heavy pan or kadhai.
+- Heat up 3 tablespoon ghee in a heavy pan or kadhai.
 On low medium heat, add the grated carrots to ghee.
-Saute the carrots stirring continously for 3-4 minutes till they are shiny.
+Fry the carrots stirring continously for 3-4 minutes till they are warmed up and shiny.

 - Add the half and half (or milk) next and mix to combine with the carrots.
 When you see that the milk is bubbling, reduce heat to low and cover.
-Let the carrots cook covered for about 7 minutes.
+Let the carrots cook covered for about 7-9 minutes or until carrots are soft.

 - In the mean time, you can mix the mawa for the stuffing.
 If your mawa is a solid block, just warm it up lightly in another pan until soft.
 Transfer to a plate and once little cool, mix in the cardamom, pistachios and sugar.
 Set aside.